In order to understand the e-commerce trends that’ll take over 2023, we need to first look back.

 Trend 2.
 Sustainable vs Fast E-commerce

-Rob van den Heuvel, Sendcloud:“In 2023, sustainable commerce is finally going to beat fast commerce!
-Attitudes towards a more sustainable living have changed dramatically in the past years, but it is still not considered a top priority for consumers — only 8% would take action by canceling an order if green delivery was unavailable.
+Rob van den Heuvel, Sendcloud: “In 2023, sustainable commerce is finally going to beat fast commerce!
+Attitudes towards a more sustainable living have changed dramatically in the past years, but it is still not considered a top priority for consumers — only 8% would take action by cancelling an order if green delivery was unavailable.
 Luckily, the signing of the European Green Deal has forced companies to take action and amongst others invest in green shipping options and sustainable packaging.
 Next year, I expect both carriers and merchants to play a key role in sustainable behavioural change amongst consumers.
 By increasingly pointing out sustainable options on product pages and in the checkout, we can encourage consumers to make green rather than fast decisions.”

 Trend 3.
 Rising Importance of Standout Brand Experience

 Massimo Fattoretto, Fattoretto Agency: “The biggest trend in e-commerce marketing in 2023, also given the increase in advertising costs, will certainly be the enhancement of the brand and a brand-centric system.
-Google will keep providing us with less data due to privacy regulations.
+Google will keep providing us with fewer data due to privacy regulations.
 Therefore, e-commerce brands will need to put the brand at the center of all their activities: the platform, SEO, UX, content, proprietary video content, live streaming to create a unique and memorable experience.”

 Stefanie Konkel, Eshop Guide: “In 2023, we will get to know brands and the people behind them better.
 The willingness to be transparent, authentic and approachable is already there and will continue to grow.
 We see the ubiquitous presence of personal videos on LinkedIn, Instagram, Youtube or TikTok, or pop-up stores and cooperations with other big brands.
 Opening up to a wider audience, meeting customers online first, then offline, building a personal level through transparency only encourages growth.”